Skip to main content

 The brain expresses GLP-1 receptors in numerous critical areas, including the hippocampus, hypothalamus, brainstem, and cerebral cortex.
 Activation of these receptors initiates intracellular signaling cascades, primarily involving cyclic AMP (cAMP) and protein kinase A (PKA) pathways.
 These pathways are instrumental in regulating neuronal excitability, synaptic plasticity, and cellular survival.
 The direct action of GLP-1 RAs on these neural substrates contributes to their observed neuroprotective effects.

 One significant aspect of GLP-1 RA action in the brain is their capacity to reduce neuroinflammation.
-Chronic inflammation within the central nervous system is a recognized contributor to neurodegenerative processes and cognitive decline.
+Chronic inflammation within the is a recognized contributor to neurodegenerative processes and cognitive decline.
 GLP-1 RAs have been shown to suppress the activation of microglia and astrocytes, the brain’s resident immune cells, thereby reducing the release of pro-inflammatory cytokines such as TNF-alpha and IL-6.
 This anti-inflammatory effect helps preserve neuronal integrity and function, safeguarding cognitive performance.

 GLP-1 receptor agonists exert neuroprotective effects by activating specific signaling pathways and reducing neuroinflammation in the brain.